MARYLAND v ALONZO JAY KING JR. – No. 12-207- Supreme Court of the United States – June 3, 2013.

 The U.S. Supreme Court found that a DNA swab of the cheek is a search, but it is minimally intrusive.
-The Court reasoned that ultimate measure of the Constitutionality of a government search is reasonableness.
+The Court reasoned that the ultimate measure of the Constitutionality of a government search is reasonableness.
 Individualized suspicion is usually the measure of reasonableness but is not strictly required.
 In this case, the Maryland statute only permits a cheek swab when a person has been arrested for a serious crime generally defined as a violent felony by the statute.
-The Court is essentially weighing privacy related and law enforcement related concerns to determine reasonableness.
+The Court is essentially weighing privacy-related and law enforcement-related concerns to determine reasonableness.
 The majority found that the central law enforcement need was to identify properly who was arrested.
 The search incident to arrest has always been deemed Constitutional.
-Identity is more than an name but also fingerprint, photograph, tattoos and criminal history.
+Identity is more than a name but also a fingerprint, photograph, tattoos, and criminal history.
 This comprehensive identity analysis is necessary to determine: Risk to law enforcement and jail staff is another reason; Risk of flight is another reason; freeing the wrongfully convicted and the proper determination of bail or risk to the public is another reason for DNA testing.

-Further, the instrusion of a DNA cheek swab is minimally intrusive, does not break the skin and is very brief.
-The DNA used is from the non-coding portion of the DNA that does not reveal the genetic traits of the arrestee, and only these non-coding non-genetic trait revealing dna is maintained and stored by the statute.
+Further, the intrusion of a DNA cheek swab is minimally intrusive, does not break the skin, and is very brief.
+The DNA used is from the non-coding portion of the DNA that does not reveal the genetic traits of the arrestee, and only these non-coding non-genetic trait revealing DNA is maintained and stored by the statute.

 The Court concluded that: